ACE Recommendations for Transfer Military Credit

 Yellow Ribbon Program at Clarke

-Student veterans who are eligible for the Post 9/11 BI Bill may apply for the Yellow Ribbon Program.
-Yellow Ribbon awards will provide up to $2,000 to be directly applied towards tuition.
+Student veterans, dependents or spouses who are eligible for the Post 9/11 BI Bill may apply for the Yellow Ribbon Program.
+Yellow Ribbon awards will provide up to $5,000 to be directly applied towards tuition per academic year and the amount is matched by the VA.
 This amount will not exceed tuition costs.
-Yellow Ribbon funds are available on a first-come-first served basis to the first 20 eligible applicants.
-To apply contact your admissions counselor.
+To apply, contact your admissions counselor.

 Counseling Referral Services